DecisionsDev/odm-docker-kubernetes/azure/README.md

 ```

 ###  Create a firewall rule that allows access from Azure services
-To be able your database and your AKS cluster can communicate you should put in place Firewall rules with this following command:
+To make sure your database and your AKS cluster can communicate, put in place firewall rules with the following command:

 ```console
 az postgres server firewall-rule create -g odm-group -s odmpsqlserver \